Craig MacGillivray (footballer): Milton Keynes Dons

 On 20 June 2023, MacGillivray free transferred to newly-relegated EFL League Two club Milton Keynes Dons.
 He made his debut for the club in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham.
 On 8 October 2024 in an EFL Trophy win versus Arsenal under-21s, he repeated his previous shoot out performance of August 2020 by saving three penalties.

 On 18 January 2024, MacGillivray joined League One club Stevenage on loan until the end of the season.

-On 9 August 2025 in 2-0 win at Barrow, he became the first goalkeeper to achieve six consecutive shut-outs for MK Dons since their 2004 formation.
-He extended that record on 16 August 2025 to seven games, in a 5-0 home win v Cheltenham Town.
-The clean sheet run ended on 19 August 2025 when Ade Adeyemo scored in first half stoppage time in the 1-1 draw at Crawley Town.
+On 9 August 2025 in 2–0 win at Barrow, he became the first goalkeeper to achieve six consecutive shut-outs for MK Dons since their 2004 formation.
+He extended that record on 16 August 2025 to seven games, in a 5–0 home win v Cheltenham Town.
+The clean sheet run ended on 19 August 2025 when Ade Adeyemo scored in first half stoppage time in the 1–1 draw at Crawley Town.
 Despite conceding the goal, Sofascore rated MacGillivray's performance in the game at 7.8.

+At the conclusion of the 2025–26 season, he achieved the first promotion of his career with the club finishing in second place, having missed just a single league game and reached 15 clean sheets across the campaign.
+On 15 May 2026, the club announced he had signed a new deal.